Partial Jucys-Murphy elements and star factorizations: Partial Jucys-Murphy elements

 The set of partial permutations endowed with this internal law is a semi-group denoted $\Par_\infty$.
 If $n$ is a natural number, the set of partial permutations of $\{1,\ldots,n\}$ (which means that $d \subset \{1,\ldots,n\}$) is stable, thus it forms a semi-group $\Par_n$.
 The corresponding semi-group algebras over the rational field will be denoted by $\B_n:= \Q[\Par_n]$ ($n \leq \infty$). \end{Def}

-The main advantage of this tower of algebras, comparing to the symmetric group algebras is that, in addition to the inclusion $B_n \hookrightarrow B_{n+1}$, one has a surjective morphism $\B_{n+1} \rightarrow \B_n$, which consists in keeping only partial permutations for which the set $d$ is included in $\{1,\ldots,n\}$ (the other partial permutations are sent on $0$).
-In this context, $\B_\infty$ is simply the the projective limit of the $\B_n$.
-The different morphisms are summarized on Figure \ref{fig:morphismesB}: The vertical arrows correspond to the morphism $\For_n$ from $\B_n$ to $\Q[S_n]$ consisting in forgetting $d$.
+The main advantage of this tower of algebras, comparing to the symmetric group algebras is that, in addition to the inclusion $B_n \hookrightarrow B_{n+1}$, one has a surjective morphism $\B_{n+1} \rightarrow \B_n$, which consists in keeping only partial permutations for which the set $d$ is included in $\{1,\ldots,n\}$ (the other partial permutations are sent to $0$).
+In this context, $\B_\infty$ is simply the projective limit of the $\B_n$.
+The different morphisms are summarized in Figure \ref{fig:morphismesB}: The vertical arrows correspond to morphisms $\For_n$ from $\B_n$ to $\Q[S_n]$ consisting in forgetting $d$.